Press Releases

 The construction industry remains focused on building a more diverse and inclusive labour force.
 To that end, efforts are ongoing to enhance the recruitment of individuals from groups traditionally under-represented in the province’s construction labour force, such as women, Indigenous People, and newcomers to Canada.

-In 2022, there were approximately 37,500 women employed in Alberta’s construction industry.
-That figure represented an increase of about 1,500 over 2021 totals.
-Of them, however, only 32% worked directly in on-site construction.
-As a share of the total, women made up just 7% of the 174,700 tradespeople employed in Alberta’s construction industry in 2022.
-These figures are virtually unchanged from 2021.
+In 2023, there were approximately 36,600 women employed in Alberta’s construction industry.
+That figure represented a contraction of 900 workers over 2022 totals.
+Of them, 36% worked directly in on-site construction.
+As a share of the total, women made up just 7% of the 177,600 tradespeople employed in Alberta’s construction industry in 2023.

 The Indigenous population is another under-represented group that presents recruitment opportunities for Alberta’s construction industry.
 The province has historically been successful in increasing the share of Indigenous People in its construction workforce.
 In 2021, Indigenous workers accounted for 6.7% of the province’s construction labour force, which is a slight increase over totals reported in 2016 and is notably higher than the share of Indigenous People represented in the overall labour force.
 As the Indigenous population is the fastest growing in Canada and Indigenous workers seem predisposed to the pursuit of careers within the sector, there may be scope to further increase the recruitment of Indigenous People into the province’s construction industry.